 The currency in Thailand is Baht and the exchange rate is approximately $1 USD = 30 Baht.

 Getting a tourist sim card in Thailand is very simple.
-You can obtain a sim card upon arrival at the airport or from any 7 eleven store.
+You can obtain a sim card upon arrival at the airport or from any 7 Eleven stores.
 The cost of a tourist sim card for 8GB of data is around $15.

 I hope you enjoyed reading this article and if you have any questions about Thailand Itinerary 3 Weeks, please leave me a comment below and I will get back to you as soon as I can!